 To see whether you qualify to vote absentee under UOCAVA, please visit the following page: Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA)

 If you are eligible as a UOCAVA voter, you may both register to vote and apply for an absentee ballot by filling out and submitting the Federal Post Card Application (FPCA).
-Once complete, you must submit your FPCA to your county clerk via email, fax, or U.S. mail.
+If you are registering to vote for the first time, your FPCA must be submitted via U.S. mail no later than 21-days before election day.
+If you are already registered to vote, you may submit your FPCA to your county clerk via email, fax, or U.S. mail.

 You may return your absentee ballot in the same manner it was transmitted based on your choice marked on the FPCA, or via U.S. Mail.
 Your absentee ballot must be received by your county clerk by the start of Canvass, which begins in most counties five (5) days after Election Day.